preveen-stack/rustc-dev-guide/src/git.md

 ### Squash your commits

+When you fork from base repo to your personal repo and branch out to do a fix, it may take multiple commits to your fix branch before you decide to raise a pull request.
+It is a desirable to have merge all your commits into a single commits for the pull request so that it is easier to review and to make the history tidy.
+Merging of multiple commits into single commits is known as squashing the commits

 ## No-Merge Policy

 The rust-lang/rust repo uses what is known as a "rebase workflow."
 This means